tadesouaiaia/bridgePRS-website/docs/req_software.md

 !!!
 Note "BridgePRS check requirements"

-    Once BridgePRS has been downloaded and made executable (as described the following commandwill check system compatibility and prompt you to install missing software:
+    Once BridgePRS has been downloaded and made executable the following command will check system compatibility and prompt you to install missing software:

     === "./bridgePRS check requirements"